ulule/deepcopier/README.rst

     :alt: Build Status
     :target: http://travis-ci.org/ulule/deepcopier

-This package is meant to make copying a bit more easy.
+This package is meant to make copying of structs to/from others structs a bit more easy.

-It will allow you to copy a struct from another one and also copy a struct to another one.

 Installation